sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 Running PowerShell scripts
 ==========================

-PowerShell is an often abused hackers attack vector, so modern versions of Windows prevent PowerShell scripts from being executed *out-of-the-box*, although the ``cmd-lets`` can be run.
+``PowerShell`` is an often abused hackers attack vector, so most modern Windows versions allow the individual ``cmd-lets`` to be run but prevent ``PowerShell scripts`` from being executed *out-of-the-box*.

-Many articles suggest the disabling this security feature... **DO NOT DO THIS**, besides most companies harden their Windows laptop and server installations, so disabling may not be possible.
+Many articles on the internet suggest the disabling or trying to work around this security feature... **DO NOT DO THIS**!

-In Windows 10 Home edition, in there is a set of developer section in ``Settings``, one of which is for PowerShell to allow local scripts to be executed and require signing for remote scripts, choose this option, or run an Administrator PowerShell and use:
+Your Windows distributions may provide *Developer* section in ``Settings``, which allows local ``PowerShell``  scripts to be executed by the ``CurrentUser`` by setting the ``ExecutionPolicy`` to ``RemoteSigned``.

+Alternatively this can also be done manually by running ``PowerShell`` as ``Administrator``:

 ::

-    PS> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+    ADM-PS1> set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

+    Execution Policy Change
+    The execution policy helps protect you from scripts that you do not trust.
+Changing the execution policy might expose you to the security risks described in the about_Execution_Policies help topic at https:/go.microsoft.com/fwlink/?LinkID=135170.
+Do you want to change the execution policy?
+    [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
+Help (default is "N"): A

-A working setup for your personal laptop:
+A sensible working setup for your personal laptop:

 ::